sethishipra/git_class/README.md

 ![Bravo](http://ep.imgci.com/PICTURES/CMS/49600/49691.jpg)

-The repository is later pulled to the master branch
+The repository is later pulled to the master branch.

+This is a local edit to READme.md